 % of students achieving grades 9-7

 The school’s key stage 4 options material shows a clear attempt to keep breadth while offering differentiated routes.
 All students follow a statutory core of English language, English literature, mathematics, and science, with a deliberate split in science provision.
-Approximately 30% of students are selected in Year 9 to take separate GCSEs in biology, chemistry, and physics, while the remainder take combined science leading to two GCSEs.
+In the 2024-25 / 2025 GCSE dataset, 18% of pupils were entered for triple science, while the remainder followed combined science routes.
 That structure matters because it signals a pathway for students aiming for science A-level, alongside an alternative that still keeps routes open.

 The EBacc is also treated as a meaningful pathway for some cohorts, with German identified as the language option within the framework.
 In practice, this means that students who are suited to a more academic curriculum can be steered towards the full EBacc set, while others can balance academic and technical subjects.